JavaScript Asynchronous Ops - Promises

 Explanation:

-is a promise which randomly either resolves with'Yay!'
+promis a promise which randomly either resolves with'Yay!'or rejects with'Ohhh noooo!'.We pass a success handler to

-.If the promise resolves,
+.then()and a failure handler to.catch().If the promise resolves,

-‘s success handler will be invoked with'Yay!'
+.then()‘s success handler will be invoked with'Yay!'.If the promise rejects,

-will return a promise with the same rejection reason as the original promise and.catch()
+.then()will return a promise with the same rejection reason as the original promise and.catch()‘s failure handler will be invoked with that rejection reason.

 Composition - Chaining Promises